AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The database cleanup workflow has been optimized for Teradata in order to improve performance.
 (NEO-19959)
 * Improved the error message displayed when inserting an image from Adobe Target and the tenant name was empty in the external account.
 * In delivery properties, the **[!UICONTROL Archive emails]** option has been renamed **[!UICONTROL Email BCC]**.
+* To improve robustness, selectAll queries with invalid nodes are now rejected.
+If you need to disable the check and get back to the previous behavior, you can set the XtkSecurity_Disable_QueryCheck to 0.

 **Technical evolutions**